Game-Improvement Irons

 Related terms

-- Blade vs. Cavity BackBlades (muscle backs) concentrate mass behind the sweet spot for feel and workability; cavity backs move mass to the perimeter for a larger sweet spot and higher forgiveness on mishits.
+- Blade vs. Cavity BackBlades (muscle backs) concentrate mass behind the sweet spot for feel and workability.
+Cavity backs move mass to the perimeter for a larger sweet spot and higher forgiveness on mishits.

-- Sweet SpotThe sweet spot is the center of percussion on the clubface — the point where a strike produces maximum energy transfer to the ball, felt as minimal vibration and maximum distance.
+- Sweet SpotThe sweet spot is the center of percussion on the clubface.
+This means the point where a strike produces maximum energy transfer to the ball, felt as minimal vibration and maximum distance.

 - Offset IronsOffset irons have the leading edge set back behind the hosel — giving the hands more time to square the face at impact.
 They are a fitting tool for chronic slicers and high-handicappers.